You might want to see our book excerpt, Eight Ways to Use Video With English Language Learners

 As with practically all videos, I never play a full one — just a scene, and typically one that ties into the thematic unit that we’re studying at the time — home, work, etc., or if we’re learning about history I can tie something into it.
 Since both Keaton and Chaplin made so many movies, there’s usually a funny or action-packed scene that I can connect to anything I’m teaching.

-I’ve embedded two Chaplin films that I use — one is Pay Day, which has scenes I use when we learn about work, and the other is Gold Rush, which I’ve used when we’re learning about history.
+I’ve embedded one Chaplin films that I use — is Gold Rush, which I’ve used when we’re learning about history.
 If you have some favorites that you use, let me know what that are!

 Also, just an aside, I usually show one of Chaplin’s movies to my non-ELL classes during the year, too, just so they know about him.
 I have never had a student in my mainstream classes say they knew who he was prior to watching a clip I show.

 Using Video in the Classroom is from ELT Experiences.